-Grape Salad with Toasted Walnuts and Cream Cheese Dressing is a delicious recipe for a grape salad.
+Grape Salad with Cream Cheese Dressing is a delicious recipe for a grape salad.
 Now, honestly, calling this salad isn’t something I feel quite right about.
 It is really much more like a creamy dessert.

 This recipe is one that I adapted from Wendy Norris who sent in her recipe for Grape Salad awhile back.